Posted Aug. 6, 2018

 You’ll always have a job!

 This field of law is too deep to navigate without the help of a property lawyer.
 Almost everyone has attachments to property and will need a lawyer at some point to help them run this through.
-Be it property buying, selling, wills, estate etc. Hence, you will never be idle.
+Be it property buying, selling, wills, estate etc. Hence, as an expert in property law you will never be idle.

 It’s a dynamic field

 The constant flux and changes within the field of property law will keep things interesting and keep lawyers on their toes.
 Constant changes are prone due to governments or otherwise, and each lawyer needs to make sure he/she is in top form to protect their client’s interests.
 This will certainly keep things interesting.

 Where there’s a will there’s a way…

 Estate laws and wills is a growing field of interest for many budding lawyers.
 More and more people are starting to draft wills and leaving their belongings, especially property, to their loved ones, or in case of sudden death, division of such property, in the country’s legally prescribed way, shall be the estate lawyer’s job.

 If you specialise in property law then a whole host of career options will open up.
 Lots of avenues are available for those who pursue this LLM including real estate, town planning, commercial letting, building and construction and legal services as well as top companies engaged in such businesses regarding property laws.

 Ever increasing developments in technology has resulted in a massive expansion in the field of Intellectual Property Law.
 There have been numerous case laws that have widened the scope, and you could find yourself swamped with work in this field, especially if the rate of technology progress and people asserting their rights over their intellectually created property keeps up.